OopsRyan/csv-util/README.md

 # csv-util

 ### Instructions
-To run the program, find the jar named `csv-util-assembly-0.1.jar` in the top level of this project.
+To run the program, find the jar named `csv-util-assembly-0.1.jar` at the top level of this project.

 Make sure you have Scala and MySQL environment installed in your machine.